SadatParvej/An-Efficient-In-Campus-Shuttle-Bus-Operation-Model/README.md

-# crispy-journey
+# An Efficient In-Campus Shuttle Bus Operation Model
-An Efficient In-Campus Shuttle Bus Operation Model.
-Created by taking a certain area as a whole university campus.
+This model is developed by taking a certain area as a whole university campus.

 Tool used to create the map: "geojson.io" powered by mapbox.